CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 1. Set up an SMTP server.
 The server can be internal or public.

 2. Create a user account (login and password) on the SMTP server.
-Notifications are sent to this address.
+NetQ sends notifications to this address.

 3. Create the notification channel.